 Are you thinking about purchasing a handgun?
 Do you know about all the hoops you may need to jump through in your state?
 Maybe you’re wondering under what circumstances you will need to submit to a background check.
 We’ve gathered that information for you.
 Below you can learn about how the laws in your state may impact a firearms purchase.

 Although there are federal laws that are consistent across the country, state laws vary in requirements for the purchase of handguns from private parties.
 There are also exemptions for concealed carry permit holders in some states.

 Since the Brady Handgun Violence Prevention Act became effective in 1994, federally licensed firearms dealers (FFLs) have been required to conduct background checks on potential firearms purchasers.
 The FBI created the National Instant Criminal Background Check System (NICS), which maintains records of criminal, mental health and civil orders as a result of the Brady Act.
 Based on the results of an NICS check, an individual may find that he or she is prohibited from purchasing a firearm.
 In addition, the Brady Act has a provision that specifies that concealed carry permit holders may bypass the federally required background check in some states.
-In these 25 states, the permit must be valid, have been issued within the last five years and have included an NICS background check.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) maintains a list of the state permits which qualify.
+In these 26 states, the permit must be valid, have been issued within the last five years and have included an NICS background check.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) maintains a list of the state permits that qualify.